Eshitamjn20/HEM-Housing-ML-Model/README.md

 ### Notebook: Modelling-and-feature-engineering.ipynb
 Steps:

-Feature Creation
+#### Feature Creation
 - New features are engineered to help improve the accuracy of predictions:
 = Schools_Distance_Ratio: Ratio of schools to the distance from the CBD.
 - Rooms_Bathroom_Interaction: Interaction term between the number of rooms and bathrooms.
 - Distance_Schools_Interaction: Interaction between the distance from the CBD and nearby schools.
-### Model Training
+#### Model Training
 Three different machine learning models are trained:
-- Random Forest: A powerful model that captures complex relationships between features.
+- **Random Forest**: A powerful model that captures complex relationships between features.
-- Polynomial Regression: Adds polynomial terms to model non-linear relationships.
+- **Polynomial Regression**: Adds polynomial terms to model non-linear relationships.
-- Gradient Boosting: Captures complex relationships and improves accuracy by sequentially learning from previous predictions.
+- **Gradient Boosting**: Captures complex relationships and improves accuracy by sequentially learning from previous predictions.
 ### Model Evaluation
 Each model is evaluated using the following metrics:
-- R² (Coefficient of Determination): Measures how well the model captures variance in housing prices.
+- **R²** (Coefficient of Determination): Measures how well the model captures variance in housing prices.
-- MSE (Mean Squared Error): Measures the average squared difference between actual and predicted prices.
+- **MSE** (Mean Squared Error): Measures the average squared difference between actual and predicted prices.

 ### Output:

-- Best Hyperparameters: After hyperparameter tuning (using GridSearchCV), the best parameters for Random Forest are shown.
+- **Best Hyperparameters**: After hyperparameter tuning (using GridSearchCV), the best parameters for Random Forest are shown.
-- Predictions: Each model makes predictions on test data, which are then compared with actual prices.
+- **Predictions**: Each model makes predictions on test data, which are then compared with actual prices.
-- Scatter Plots: Visualizes how well the models' predictions align with actual prices.
+- **Scatter Plots**: Visualizes how well the models' predictions align with actual prices.
-- Comparison Table: Displays the actual prices vs predicted prices for each model.
+- **Comparison Table**: Displays the actual prices vs predicted prices for each model.

 <a name="model-prediction"></a>